fsoyer/cachet-uptime-robot-py27/README.md

 ### Getting started

-To get started, you have to specify your Cachet and UptimeRobot settings and in **config.ini**.
+To get started, you have to specify your Cachet and UptimeRobot settings in **config.ini**.
 ```ini
 [uptimeRobot]
 UptimeRobotMainApiKey = your-api-key